nihitkhandelwal-eng/The_Brainforest/🌱 Journal/2022/Quarter 3/09-September/Week 39/Week 39.md

 | 23:40         | In Bed, either with light music or guided meditation |                        | [x]       | [ ]       | [x]       |
 ^xlXAFc

-Continue with DTR
-look for cognitive errors
-start studying first thing in the morning